 Table of Contents

-The Best Pork Adobo Recipe
+Why This is The Best Pork Adobo Recipe

 If you love pork and are looking for a great recipe to add to your home cooking repertoire, this Filipino pork adobo is everything you need!
 I mean, this dish is absolutely packed full of incredible flavors, from the juicy, tender pork meat to the tasty sauce that is just so good.
+Just look at what this reader said about the recipe:

 And along with being delicious, it's really easy to make too.
 In fact, all you have to do is sear the pork with the sauce ingredients, then just let it simmer in the pot.

-So since this recipe is basically all passive cooking time, you'll be able to whip up some sides while the pork is cooking.
+Since this recipe is basically all passive cooking time, you'll be able to whip up some sides while the pork is cooking.
 If you're wondering what to serve with pork adobo, my go-to side is this fluffy Chipolte cilantro lime rice, or I like to mix the pork with this Uncle Roger egg fried rice to make pork adobo fried rice!

 - 1 ½ tablespoon olive or vegetable oil